Home

 WHAT ABOUT EQUIPMENT FAILURE?

 Your baby sling should be constructed with a sturdy, durable fabric that is easily washed and dried.
 There are many suitable materials from which to choose.
 Some popular choices are silks and organic cottons in bright and cheery colors!
-Are you a lover of designer fabrics?
-Go ahead!
-Use a Ralph Lauren or Gucci print fabric for your baby sling!
+The more label conscious might consider having a sling made from designer fabrics produced by Ralph Lauren or Gucci.
 Is your husband a hunter or in the military?
 Maybe a camouflage print would be a good Father's Day present.
 The best baby sling for any daddy is one that he will actually be comfortable and proud to use.

 On the issue of choosing your rings, some baby slings use nylon rings and others use metal.
 The nylon rings are tested for many times the weight of your child and are washer dryer safe.
 I would personally prefer a solid metal ring no welded seams.
 (This is a matter of personal preference.
 You must always use your own judgement when it comes to your baby's safety.)
 It's always a good idea to inspect the stitching and all other aspects of your baby sling carrier.
 No matter how unlikely failure may be, as always use your judgement and take no chances when it comes to the safety of your child.